livewire/docs/source/docs/loading-states.blade.md

 </div>
 @endcode

 When the "Checkout" button is clicked, the "Processing Payment..." message will show.
-When the action is finished, the message will dissapear.
+When the action is finished, the message will disapear.

 ## Targeting specific actions
 The method outlined above works great for simple components, however, it's common to want to only show loading indicators for specific actions.
 Consider the following example: